AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 ![]({{ site.url }}/images/GitHubPages/screenshot-8.png){:width="890px"}

-Your webpage has been created and you can now check it out at _your_username.github.io_.
+Your webpage has been created and you can now check it out at _your_username.github.io_!

 ### Step 4: The content is added in the ReadMe file.
-Its simply writing as you would write and Jekyll reads it as a markup language.
-It has some syntax for formatting and such, summarized [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+The content of the homepage of your site comes from the ReadMe.md file.
+The file extension .md implies Jekyll would treat the content in the ReadMe file as a markup language.
+Markup language is an alternative to HTML and it is plain writing with no tags and much simpler syntax for formatting summarized [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ![]({{ site.url }}/images/GitHubPages/screenshot-9.png){:width="890px"}